harshitpaunikar1/onprem-comment-intelligence-engine/.github/project-buildup-history.md

 - Task summary: Circled back: found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Wrapped it up properly this time.
+## 2024-05-23 - Day 6: Architecture

+- Task summary: Came back after lunch and realized resolved a merge conflict that came up when I switched branches to check something else.
+- Deliverable: One of those satisfying small wins.